chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 }
 ```

 Just for understanding, a `Thread` is not a method, so it does not return a value.
-But if we want a result back after a thread has completed it's work, there are few ways of doing it.
+But if we want a result back after a thread has completed its work, there are few ways of doing it.
 Following code shows an example using a `closure`.

 ```cs
 public void ValueReturningThread()